tomshaw/grunt-mysqldump/README.md

 # grunt-mysqldump

 > Grunt plugin for dumping and archiving MySQL databases.
-Supports multiple databases in a single operation.
+Supports exporting and archiving multiple databases in a single operation.
 Runs asynchronously and extremely fast.
-Outputs export and compression information as each operation completes so you can visually see which databases asynchronously finish first.
+Outputs export and compression information as each operation completes.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`